rblades/dhworkbook_master/docs/supporting materials/gephi.txt.md

 This file is called 'an edge list' &mdash; it's a list of connections, or edges, between the individuals.
 If you no longer have the file, you can find it on [The Macroscope website](http://themacroscope.org/2.0/datafiles/texas-correspondence-OpenRefine.csv).

-## Quick instructions for getting the data into Gephi:
+## Quick instructions for getting the data into Gephi

 1. Open Gephi by double-clicking its icon.
-2. Click “new project.”
+2. Click "New project".
 The middle pane of the interface window is the “Data Laboratory,” where you can interact with your network data in spreadsheet format.
-This is where we can import the data cleaned up in OpenRefine.
+This is where we can import the data cleaned up in Open Refine.
 3. In the Data Laboratory, select “Import Spreadsheet.”
 4. Press the ellipsis “...” and locate the CSV you created.
 Make sure that the Separator is listed as “Comma” and the “As table” is listed as “Edges table.”
 5. Press “Next,” then “Finish.”
 Your data should load up.
-6. Click on the “overview” tab and you will be presented with a tangled network graph.
+6. Click on the "Overview” tab and you will be presented with a tangled network graph.

 ## Navigating Gephi